letsdodigital/coding-hands-on/dair/learning_outcomes.md

 By the end of the workshop, clinicians should be able to:

+- Data preprocessing
+  - Open an image using PIL with `Image.open()` and extract basic information about the image (format, size) (LL1)
-- Open image data for training a machine learning model (LL1)
+  - Centre crop an image to standardise for machine learning (LL1)
-- Conduct basic data preprocessing for machine learning model input (LL1)
+  - Resize images using PIL method `Image.resize()` (LL1)
+  - Convert an image to grayscale (LL1)
+  - Pack greyscale images into a 3 dimensional array for training and testing (LL1)
+  - Understand why using Python generators is important for loading data (LL3)
+  - Construct a generator using the `yield` command (LL1)
+- Model architecture
+  - Understand the difference between `Sequential` models and other models in Keras (LL2)
   - Understand how to construct a basic convolutional neural network using Keras/TensorFlow (LL1)
+  - Understand how to compile a model and view its architecture using `model.summary()` (LL1)
+- Model training
   - Understand how to run a training loop for a neural network (LL1)
+- Model saving
-- How to structure machine learning projects to to allow for reuse of model weights (LL3)
+  - Structure machine learning projects to to allow for reuse of model weights (LL3)
+  - Save files from Google Colab for reuse later (LL1)

 The model structure will be a convolutional neural network with single sigmoid output node denoting probability of pneumonia in the scan.